gusztavvargadr/gusztavvargadr.github.io/_posts/2015-09-18-1-everyday-gitflow-and-semantic-versioning.md

 How do we make sure that an application release never gets to production without passing the integration tests?
 How do we make sure that a class library NuGet package never gets published to a public feed without passing the static code analysis requirements?
 <br/>
-Most of the tools we need for these tasks are already there, and we are already using them “manually.”
+Most of the tools we need for these tasks are already there, and we are already using them “manually”.
 What’s missing is some more automation, but to achieve that, we need some conventions and patterns.

 ## The toolkit